octobercms/docs/2.x/backend/filters.md

 <a name="filter-switch"></a>
 ### Switch

 `switch` - used as a switch to toggle between two predefined conditions or queries to the list, either indeterminate, on or off.
-Use 0 for off, 1 for indeterminate and 2 for on for default value
+Use 0 for off, 1 for indeterminate and 2 for on for default value.

 ```yaml
 approved: